How to Check Your CPU Temperature

 How to Check Your CPU Temperature in Windows 10 and 11

-There are multiple CPU temperature monitoring programs to choose from, with the best tools for checking CPU temperature, including Core Temp, NZXT's CAM, AIDA64, HWiINFO, or HWMonitor.
-If you're overclocking your CPU and want more in-depth measurements, Intel's eXtreme Tuning Utility (XTU) and AMD's Ryzen Master software are designed by the chipmakers and also offer expansive options.
+However, there are other tools you can use to monitor CPU temperature.
+If you're overclocking your CPU and want more in-depth measurements, Intel's eXtreme Tuning Utility (XTU) and AMD's Ryzen Master software are designed by chipmakers and also offer expansive tuning options.

-Once installed, CAM offers an easy-to-use user interface (UI).
-The first block (PC Monitoring) tells you the CPU's status, which shows the load, temperature, clock speed, and cooler fan speed.
-You can click on this block to access further details, as shown in the second image in the album above.
+Once installed, CAM offers an easy-to-use interface.
+The first block (PC Monitoring) lists the CPU's status, which shows the load, temperature, clock speed, and cooler fan speed.
+You can click on this block to access further details.
+As you can see, the current temperature of this system's CPU is 36 degrees Celcius (C), which is a healthy temperature for your CPU when idle.

 The best way to check your CPU temperature while gaming is to game for an hour or more and then check the program to see the maximum recorded CPU temperature.
 You should be concerned if this figure is at or beyond 95C.
-Anything between 80C and 95C leaves room for improvement.
+Anything between 80C and 95C (or above) leaves room for improvement.

 How to Check Your CPU Temperature in the BIOS

-You can check your CPU temperature in the system BIOS or UEFI, but be aware that this will only show your CPU temperature at idle.
-That means you will see much higher temps when you are booted into Windows 10 or another operating system.
+You can check your CPU temperature in the system BIOS or UEFI, but be aware that this will only show your CPU temperature when the system is idle.
+That means you will see much higher temps when you are booted into Windows 11 or other operating systems, and the chip is under load.
+Not all motherboards list the CPU temperature in the BIOS, but nearly all enthusiast or DIY motherboards do.

 It's pretty simple to enter the BIOS to check your CPU temperature.
 On most platforms, you simply reboot the system and click delete or F2 repeatedly as it restarts.
-Not all motherboards list the CPU temperature in the BIOS, but nearly all enthusiast or DIY motherboards do.
 Once you're in the BIOS, you will see the temperature listed in the Hardware Monitor section, which can also be named PC Health Status or Status, among other similar names.
-Again, only use this as an indication of idle CPU temperatures — you should also check from within Windows 10 or Windows 11 to get a better idea of CPU temperatures when you're using the PC (see below).
+You should also check from within Windows 11 to get a better idea of CPU temperatures when using the PC (see below).

 What's a Safe CPU Temperature?

-As such, while the 80C threshold serves as a good general indicator, it is important to ensure that your processor doesn't exceed its 'TJ Max' (Temperature Junction Maximum) temperature, which is the safe limit for any given processor.
-The TJ Max varies by chip, but most monitoring software lists the value or you can check the chip's specifications on the manufacturer's page.
+As such, while the 80C threshold serves as a good general indicator, it is important to ensure that your processor doesn't exceed its 'TJ Max' (Temperature Junction Maximum).
+This is the safe limit for any given processor.
+This can also be listed as the TJunction or the Max Operating Temperature.

 For older chips, you have some wiggle room to creep past 80C, but anything above 95C is typically critical.
 At this point, some CPUs will begin throttling, meaning the chip will reduce its clock speed and slow down to ensure it doesn't overheat, and your PC may turn off.